Macron pitches France as India's European trade gateway – DW – 02/14/2025

 "The Indian forces love what they have bought so far and they want more," he said.

-According to a report by the Stockholm International Peace Research Institute (SIPRI) last year, Russia turned into the third largest arms exporter in the world, falling just behind France.
+According to a report by the Stockholm International Peace Research Institute (SIPRI) last year, Russia became the third-largest arms exporter in the world, falling just behind France.

 In the period studied, French exports to India increased while Russia's declined.